-1. The proposed project.
+1. Quality of the proposed project.
 Does it address an important bioethics issue in an innovative way?
 Does the application show how the project will make a significant advance beyond what has already been published on the topic?
 Is the applicant thinking about the conceptual and normative ethical issues regarding the topic in a rigorous and creative way?

 In the case of proposals to carry out an empirical study of a topic that has a bioethics component, the most successful applicants have conducted enough empirical research to be able to discuss what conceptual or normative bioethics issues they will focus on.
-Because the Greenwall Faculty Scholar award is intended to ensure that at least 50 percent of the Scholar’s effort and time are devoted to bioethics research, the applicant will need to show that funding also will be available for any data collection and analysis.
-Applicants who propose to carry out empirical work on a bioethics issue, without a strong conceptual framework, normative analysis, and plans for mentoring on these research methodologies are unlikely to be successful.
-Applicants who are extending previous empirical research to a new population or clinical condition are unlikely to be successful unless there is a persuasive demonstration of how their proposed extension is innovative.
+Because the Greenwall Faculty Scholar award is intended to ensure that at least 50 percent of the Scholar’s effort and time are devoted to bioethics research, the applicant will need to show that additional funding also will be available for any data collection and analysis.
+Applicants will need to summarize the methods for the empirical part of the project as well.
+Applicants who propose to carry out empirical work on a bioethics issue, without a strong conceptual framework, normative analysis, and methods are unlikely to be successful.
+Applicants who are extending previous empirical research to a new population or clinical condition are unlikely to be successful unless they demonstrate persuasively how their proposed extension is innovative.

 Historical, theological, psychological, qualitative sociological, normative, legal, comparative, and policy research projects are welcomed, provided they are tightly tied to bioethics.
 Pure advocacy is not supported.

-2. Demonstrated ability to carry out innovative bioethics research.
-At the full application stage of the selection process, the Faculty Scholars Program Committee carefully reads a peer-reviewed first-authored bioethics paper written by the applicant that has been published or is in press.
-Because this demonstrated publication of bioethics research is given great weight, applicants who have not yet published a strong bioethics article will not be successful.
-Scholars who have published a book should submit a chapter that best indicates the quality of their thinking in bioethics.
-The Committee assesses candidates on their potential; prior work is used to assess future creativity, productivity and prospect of becoming a leader in the field.
+The Program Committee also considers whether an applicant has demonstrated an ability to carry out innovative bioethics research.
+At the full application stage of the selection process, the Program Committee carefully reads a first- or sole-authored book chapter or peer-reviewed bioethics article written by the applicant that has been published or is in press.
+Because this demonstrated publication of bioethics research is given great weight, applicants who have not yet published an innovative bioethics article will not be successful.
+The Program Committee assesses candidates on their potential; prior work is used to assess future creativity, productivity, and prospect of becoming a leader in the field.